-How to Get Admitted: We Break Down the Steps, from Application to Interview
+How to Get Admitted to College: From Application to Interview

 Read the Admission Requirements

 Narrowed down your top college choices?
 Even think you've decided on an undergraduate major?
 Not too fast.
 Before you submit your college application, read over the requirements specific to the university and program you're interested in.